-The Five Elements of Depression by Barbara Esher
+The Five Elements of Depression by Barbara Esher Printed in the Shiatsu Society News, Issue 82 Summer 2002

 Pain relief may be the most common reason that clients seek Shiatsu and other Asian Bodywork Therapies, but it certainly is not the only benefit that they can receive.
 A physical problem will bring them in, such as headaches, as in the example used below.
 But we need to look beyond the physical manifestation at our client's emotional and spiritual climate as well, to explore and treat the person, not just the symptom.